phantomics/april/README.md

 #(3 4 5)
 ```

 The * indicates a REPL prompt.
-The following line contains the expression's output.
+The text two lines down is the expression's output.

 The macro (apex) will evaluate any APL string passed to it as the sole argument, returning the final result.